Battle of Dhu al-Qassah: According to Muhammad ibn Jarir al-Tabari

-Third Confrontation
+Third confrontation

 According to Agha Ali Ibrahim Akram

 The Muslims, furious and determined to take revenge, learned that the apostates had returned to their camp near Medina and decided to attack them before they could finalize their battle preparations.
-Under the instructions of Abu Bakr As-Siddiq, the Muslims spent most of the night reorganizing their small army and preparing for combat^{,}.
+Under the instructions of Abu Bakr, the Muslims spent most of the night reorganizing their small army and preparing for combat.

-During the last part of the night, Abu Bakr As-Siddiq led his army out of Medina and deployed it in an assault formation, with a center, two flanks, and a rear guard.
-He kept the center under his direct command, placed the right flank under Al-Nu'man ibn Muqrin, the left flank under Abdullah ibn Muqrin, and the rear guard under Suwaid ibn Muqrin.
+During the last part of the night, Abu Bakr led his army out of Medina and deployed it in an assault formation, with a center, two flanks, and a rear guard.
+He kept the center under his direct command, placed the right flank under al-Nu'man ibn Muqarrin, the left flank under Abd Allah ibn Muqarrin, and the rear guard under Suwayd ibn Muqarrin.
 Before dawn, the army advanced towards the enemy camp, where the apostates, confident of an easy victory the next day, were sound asleep.
-This time, it was Hibal ibn Khuwailid who was caught by surprise^{,}.
+This time, it was Hibal ibn Khuwailid who was caught by surprise.

 Before the first light of dawn appeared, the Muslims launched a furious assault on the apostates' camp.
-Without quarter, they killed many enemies^{,}, while most of the survivors fled, stopping only at Dhu al-Qassah to rest and regroup.
+Without quarter, they killed many enemies. while most of the survivors fled, stopping only at Dhu al-Qassah to rest and regroup.

 After this attack, the morale of the apostates was significantly weakened.
-Abu Bakr As-Siddiq opted for a surprise attack to compensate for his numerical inferiority, and this strategy proved successful.
+Abu Bakr had opted for a surprise attack to compensate for his numerical inferiority, and this strategy proved successful.

 According to Muhammad ibn Jarir al-Tabari

-After spending most of the night reorganizing and preparing his army, Abu Bakr As-Siddiq marched out in battle order during the last part of the night, with Al-Nu'man ibn Muqrin on his right flank, Abdullah ibn Muqrin on his left flank, and Suwaid ibn Muqrin commanding the cavalry at the rear^{,}.
+After spending most of the night reorganizing and preparing his army, Abu Bakr marched out in battle order during the last part of the night, with Al-Nu'man ibn Muqrin on his right flank, Abdullah ibn Muqrin on his left flank, and Suwaid ibn Muqrin commanding the cavalry at the rear.

-At dawn, they found themselves on the same plain as the apostates^{,}.
-The Muslims advanced in silence, without making a sound, until they attacked the apostates with their swords, massacring them before the night was over^{,}.
-Thus, before the first ray of sunlight rose, the enemy had already turned their backs on the Muslims, and Hibal ibn Khuwailid was killed.
+At dawn, they found themselves on the same plain as the apostates.
+The Muslims advanced in silence, without making a sound, until they attacked the apostates with their swords, massacring them before the night was over.
+Thus, before the first ray of sunlight rose, the Muslims had already turned their backs on the enemy, and Hibal ibn Khuwailid was killed.
 The Muslims seized all their riding camels after the confrontation.

-Fourth Confrontation
+Fourth confrontation

 According to Agha Ali Ibrahim Akram

-After winning this battle, Abu Bakr As-Siddiq decided to give his enemies no respite.
+After winning this battle, Caliph Abu Bakr decided to give his enemies no respite.
 At sunrise, he led his troops towards Dhu al-Qassah.
 Upon arrival, he reorganized his combat unit in the same manner as the previous night and launched a new attack.
 The apostates, with weakened morale, offered initial resistance before retreating towards Abraq, where other members of the Banu Ghatafan, Banu Hawāzin, and Tayy clans had gathered.

-After capturing Dhu al-Qassah^{,}, Abu Bakr As-Siddiq sent a small force under the command of Talha ibn Ubayd Allah to pursue the enemy.
+After capturing Dhu al-Qassah, Abu Bakr sent a small force under the command of Talha ibn Ubayd Allah to pursue the enemy.
 Talha ibn Ubayd Allah advanced a short distance and eliminated some stragglers, but the small size of his contingent limited his ability to inflict significant losses on the retreating apostates.